 - For more information and the full list of Additional Information Codes see GOV.UK - Refer to the Data guide: TSS declaration data requirements on NICTA for further guidance - Additional Information Description: where required by the Procedure Codes, Additional Procedure Codes or Commodity Codes, these Additional Information Codes will require accompanying descriptions; to see where this is the case consult the guidance on Additional Information Codes on GOV.UK - 14.
-The Document Reference tab is used to collate documents, certificates, authorisations, references that are required to enable the movement to take place
+The Document Reference tab is used to collate documents, certificates, authorisations, references that are required to enable the movement to take place - 15.
 Licences and certificates for controlled goods being moved from GB to NI may be subject to format, validity and content checks.
 It is the trader's responsibility to ensure that all details on documents match the information that has been input into the TSS.
-More information about document requirements can be found in NICTA Guidance on controlled goods and the online tariff tool.
+More information about document requirements can be found on Guidance on controlled goods and the online tariff tool on NICTA and on Moving licensed goods into or out of Northern Ireland on GOV.UK.